pmnuckels/wnormals/readme.txt

 1) Run the script.
 2) Select one or more objects.
 3) Click "Generate".
-4) An "Edit Normals" modifier will be added to selection.
+4) An Edit Normals modifier will be added to selection named "Weighted Normals".

-5) To
+To update the normals after changing the mesh geometry, select the object, and click "Generate".

+If you have another Edit Normals modifier with manually tweaked normals on top of a "Weighted Normals" modifier, a new "Weighted Normals" modifier will be added at the top of the stack.
+Only the topmost Edit Normals modifier can be accessed due to a 3dsmax bug.

 LICENSE